29592 Private William James Johnson, 2nd & 3rd Battalions, Bedfordshire Regiment

 William’s Medal Records show that he served as a Private, Service Number 29592, in the Bedfordshire Regiment.
 A Soldier’s Medical Record entry for July 1917 notes that he was admitted to the 4th Stationary Hospital at St Omer, France, suffering from dental caries.
 It also states that he had by then completed 1 year 1 month of Service including 9 months with the Field Force, so he must have been called up in June 1916 and served overseas from October 1916.
 He served overseas with the 2nd Battalion, Bedfordshire Regiment.

 29592 Private William Johnson, D Company, 2nd Battalion, Bedfordshire Regiment was captured unwounded on the Western Front at Etreillers on 22nd March 1918.
-His capture took place during the Battle of St Quentin, the first stage of the First Battles of the Somme 1918.
+His capture took place during the Battle of St Quentin, the first stage of the First Battle of the Somme 1918.
+Albert Barlow, also of the 2nd Battalion, was captured on the same day.

 Battalion War Diary 21st March 1918 15